 As a parent, there is not a worse feeling than knowing that your child is injured due to third-party negligence.
 All of the attorneys at Rinehardt Law Firm are parents themselves, and work hard to hold individuals and corporations responsible for any harm that they inflict on your children.

 Children have a right to safe, healthy, and happy childhoods and the adults around these children have a responsibility to ensure each child’s wellbeing.
 Unfortunately, it is easy for a defenseless child to fall victim to negligence, recklessness, or downright malice of others.
 When preventable injuries hurt our precious children, it is only right that we fight for justice.
-Whether your child has been hurt because of a car or playground accident, a toxic toy, medical malpractice, or negligent childcare, you have a right to hold the responsible party accountable, and the attorneys here at Rinehardt Law Firm will work hard to obtain you and your child the compensation you deserve.
+Whether your child has been hurt because of a car or playground accident, a toxic toy, medical malpractice, or negligent childcare, you have a right to hold the responsible party accountable, and the personal injury attorneys here at Rinehardt Law Firm will work hard to obtain you and your child the compensation you deserve.

 Child injuries are a global public health problem.
 According to the World Health Organization (WHO), over 630,000 children under the age of 15 are killed by injuries each year, globally, and an estimated 9,000 of these deaths happen in the United States to children under the age of 19.
 Injuries are the leading cause of death for children, and for every injured child who dies, there are several thousand children who live with varying degrees of disability due to injury.